jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 - Display detailed builds information in Bitbucket, such as test summaries and durations.
 - Link directly from Bitbucket to the logs for each build.

-The plugin streamlines the entire configuration process, and removes the need for multiple plugins to achieve the same workflow.
+The plugin streamlines the entire configuration process and removes the need for multiple plugins to achieve the same workflow.

 ## Plugin features